HasibulRupok/BlockChain-in-JAVA/README.md

-# BlockChain-in-JAVA
+# BlockChain in JAVA
-Certainly!

 The Java package `java.security.MessageDigest` provides functionality for cryptographic hashing algorithms, which are essential components of blockchain technology.
 Here's a brief description of how it can be used in implementing a simple blockchain mechanism using Java:

 1. **Block Structure:** In a blockchain, data is stored in blocks, which are linked together using cryptographic hashes.
 Each block typically consists of data, a timestamp, a previous block's hash, and its own hash.